 What is a Leveraged Buyout (LBO)?
 How Does it Work?

-A leveraged buyout, commonly referred to as an LBO, is a type of financial transaction used to acquire a company.
-Leveraged buyouts finance the acquisition using debt and a small equity component from the buyer.
-In this article, we discuss:
+Summary: A leveraged buyout, commonly called an LBO, is a type of financial transaction used to acquire a company.
+Leveraged buyouts combine substantial debt financing with a small equity component from the buyer.

 1. What is a leveraged buyout?